thompsonnoahe/StreamDeckMem/README.md

 ![GPU Utilization Icon](Source/com.nthompson.ram.sdPlugin/defaultImage.png)

-# Stream Deck GPU Utilization Plugin 🧠
+# Stream Deck RAM Utilization Plugin 🧠

 A plugin for monitoring the utilization of your RAM sticks on the Elgato Stream Deck.
 Windows only for now, Mac support coming soon!